DavidKlassen/webrecording/README.md

 ## Have fun

-- Example pate will be available on port 8082 on your docker host
+- Example page is at http://localhost/example
+- Admin page is at http://localhost/admin
-- REST service will be on port 8080
+- REST service is at http://rest.localhost
+- Backend service is at http://backend.localhost